nvanlaerebeke/mitto/src/Readme.md

 		- Make the Queue prefix configurable, by default(currently hardcoded) the prefix should be 'Mitto' Useful for when having multiple applications using Mitto, all apps can use the same RabbitMQ setup This way users do not have to set up a RabbitMQ instance/application that uses Mitto

+		- Add a status page (WebPage) that can be viewed when enabled on port x

 Documentation:
 	- go over the comments in the code - add/improve/fix them where needed